 Red Alert: If they assure you that “you own the app”, ask them if they are referring to the full source code, or just the compiled app file.

-III.
-Other Precautions to Prevent Being Held Hostage by Your Developer
+5 More Ways to Prevent Being Held Hostage by Your Developer

-Ensure that your company creates your own Apple Developer and Google Play Developer Accounts.
+Ensure that your company creates your own Apple Developer and Google Play Developer accounts.
 The accounts are necessary to create app store listings for your app, and you’ll want them in your name so you have the lock and key.

 “If we decide, in the future, to maintain this app in house, or hire another developer, will they have everything they need to recompile the app?”